DejanVukas/ReadTheDocsProject/DWDM/EngineeringOpticalNetwork.rst

 The typical budgetary figure is 0.5dB per connector.

+Insertion loss refers to the fiber optic light loss caused when a fiber optic component insert into one another to form the fiber optic link.
+Absorption, misalignment or air gap between the fiber optic components are the main cause contribution to Insertion Loss.

 Insertion loss is also used to describe loss from muxes.
 It is the "penalty you pay just for inserting the fiber".

 Real-life examples: